-Assembly Bill 319 introduces provisions for extreme risk protection temporary restraining orders (TROs) and injunctions aimed at preventing individuals deemed a substantial risk to themselves or others from possessing firearms.
-The bill allows law enforcement officers or family members to petition the court for such orders, requiring evidence of immediate danger.
-If a TRO is granted, it mandates the immediate surrender of firearms and sets a hearing for the injunction within 14 days.
-The bill establishes penalties for violations, including a Class G felony for possessing a firearm while under a TRO or injunction, and a Class H felony for knowingly filing false petitions.
+Assembly Bill 319 introduces a new legal framework for extreme risk protection temporary restraining orders (TROs) and injunctions aimed at preventing individuals deemed a substantial risk to themselves or others from possessing firearms.
+The bill allows law enforcement officers or family members to petition the court for an extreme risk protection injunction, which can be initiated with a TRO if there is immediate danger.
+The court is required to expedite the hearing for the TRO, which remains in effect until the injunction hearing occurs within 14 days.
+If granted, the injunction can last up to one year and may be renewed, with penalties for violations classified as a Class G felony.
+Additionally, the bill establishes penalties for knowingly filing false petitions, categorized as a Class H felony.

 Statutes affected: